zorfling/modern-js-for-php-devs/src/pages/Reader-Question-Why-Not-jQuery/index.md

 ---
-title: Reader Question - Why not jQuery?
+title: Why React or Vue and not jQuery?
 date: "2018-01-28T22:55:32.169Z"
-path: "/why-not-jquery/"
+path: "/why-react-vue-not-jquery/"
-status: "DRAFT"
+status: "PUBLISHED"
 ---

 One of my colleagues has been playing devil's advocate and hitting me with variations of the following question for a week or two now.